What the Silence in Your Global Meetings Is Really Saying

 A 2024 study on silence in digital cross cultural communication by Hayati et al. found that in high context cultures like Japan and China, professional silence is typically read as reflective and respectful.
 In low context cultures like the United States, the exact same silence tends to be interpreted as confusion, resistance, or disengagement.

 The digital meeting environment makes this worse.
-Hayati et al. (2024) found that the absence of nonverbal cues in virtual settings exacerbates these misunderstandings because there’s nothing left to read besides the gap itself.
+Hayati et al. (2024) found that the absence of nonverbal cues in virtual settings exacerbates these misunderstandings because there is nothing left to read besides the gap itself.
 Every remote global meeting is running this risk, and most teams have no protocol for handling it.

 Knoll et al. (2021) studied silence motives across 33 countries and found four distinct reasons people stay quiet at work: fear, resignation, prosocial concern, and self interest.
 The relationships between these motives and cultural dimensions like power distance and uncertainty avoidance were, in their words, “more complex than commonly assumed.”